NestorHiebl/Ray-tracing-in-one-weekend-C/README.md

 I’ve often gotten into trouble using square images for debugging because I transpose x and y too often, so I’ll use a non-square image.
 For now we'll use a 16:9 aspect ratio, since that's so common.

 In addition to setting up the pixel dimensions for the rendered image, we also need to set up a virtual viewport through which to pass our scene rays.
 For the standard square pixel spacing, the viewport's aspect ratio should be the same as our rendered image.
 We'll just pick a viewport two units in height.
 We'll also set the distance between the projection plane and the projection point to be one unit.
 This is referred to as the “focal length”, not to be confused with “focus distance”, which we'll present later.

 I’ll put the “eye” (or camera center if you think of a camera) at $(0,0,0)$.
 I will have the y-axis go up, and the x-axis to the right.
 In order to respect the convention of a right handed coordinate system, into the screen is the negative z-axis.
 I will traverse the screen from the upper left hand corner, and use two offset vectors along the screen sides to move the ray endpoint across the screen.
 Note that I do not make the ray direction a unit length vector because I think not doing that makes for simpler and slightly faster code.

 ![Camera geometry](./img/fig3.jpg)
 <div align="center"><b>Figure 3:</b> Camera geometry</div><br/>

+**!!!
+TODO: Introduce the camera a bit earlier !!!**

 Below in code, the ray `r` goes to approximately the pixel centers (I won’t worry about exactness for now because we’ll add antialiasing later):